 sysctl vm.overcommit_memory=1for this to take effect immediately.

-- If you are using Redis in a very write-heavy application, while saving an RDB file on disk or rewriting the AOF log Redis may use up to 2 times the memory normally used.
+maxmemoryshould be set calculating the overhead that Redis has, other than data, and the fragmentation overhead.
+So if you think you have 10 GB of free memory, set it to 8 or 9.+ If you are using Redis in a very write-heavy application, while saving an RDB file on disk or rewriting the AOF log Redis may use up to 2 times the memory normally used.
 The additional memory used is proportional to the number of memory pages modified by writes during the saving process, so it is often proportional to the number of keys (or aggregate types items) touched during this time.
 Make sure to size your memory accordingly.

-daemonize nowhen run under daemontools.
+daemonize nowhen running under daemontools.